 Enjoy a special visit to the magnificent Persian-style home of one of the most influential Hudson River School painters, Frederick Church.
 Church designed his home and the surrounding landscape to take full advantage of the magnificent views of the Catskill Mountains.
 Today, you can tour the house and take a stroll of the grounds, hailed by many as the queen of the Hudson Valley estates.

-The Thomas Cole National Historic Site
+Thomas Cole National Historic Site

 The United States Military Academy at West Point offers visitors the opportunity to walk on the hallowed grounds once traversed by some of the nation's greatest generals.
 Founded in 1802 by an act of Congress, the Academy has been of significant military importance to America.
 Tour the West Point Museum and Cadet Chapel, while viewing magnificent vistas of the Hudson Valley from atop the campus grounds.

-West Point Guided Tour
+Guided West Point Tour

 Take a tour of America’s most notable military academy.
 You will see the Cadet Chapel, Trophy Point, and other stunning areas of campus.
-West Point is home to one of the most breath-taking vistas in the world with magnificent sights of the Hudson Valley.
+West Point is home to one of the most breathtaking vistas in the world with magnificent sights of the Hudson Valley.
 Due to security regulations, all passengers must present a Photo ID when boarding the bus at West Point.

 The riverside town of Sleepy Hollow is forever immortalized in the works of one of the country's first great writers, Washington Irving.
 The author found inspiration in the Hudson Valley, creating legendary stories like Rip Van Winkle.
 Today, Irving's country home, Sunnyside, is a National Historic Landmark and welcomes visitors with tales of the man himself.

-Sunnyside and Lyndhurst Tour
+Gothic Lyndhurst Mansion Tour

-Washington Irving's Sunnyside is a much-loved riverside home that has been charming visitors for generations.
-Hear about Irving’s storied past and how he came to be America’s first internationally famous author, best remembered for The Legend of Sleepy Hollow and other short stories.
+A visit to Sunnyside is an enchanted adventure in a romantic landscape.
+This much-loved riverside home has been charming visitors for generations.
+Hear about Washington Irving’s storied past and how he came to be America’s first internationally famous author, best remembered now for “The Legend of Sleepy Hollow” and other short stories.